JunjieWerg/Epoca-Project/README.md

 ## Y Variable Development

-- the difference between the date a hashtag is trending on TikTok and the date the similar hashtag (category) is trending on Amazon.
+- The difference between the date a hashtag is trending on TikTok and the date the similar hashtag (category) is trending on Amazon.

 ![Y Variable Development](https://github.com/JunjieWerg/Assets/blob/main/Y%20Variable%20Development.png)